hol-workshop/hol-workshop.github.io/gglab/step5.md

 Now changes are being captured from source database and we need to send that to GG microservices, in order to apply at target database.
 Therefore we need another process, which acts as extract but sends existing trail files to GG microservices.

 First register your extract `register extract extdmp`.
-Then edit extract configuration with `edit params extdmp`, same as previous step.
+Then edit extract configuration with `edit params extdmp`, similar to previous step.

 Insert below as your extdmp parameter, but **make sure** you change ip_address with your GG Microservice's IP Address!